unbreakabl3/unbreakabl3.github.io/_posts/2024-03-30-vro-how-to-use-external-validations.md

 >
 > Despite my efforts, I could not find a way to do so.
 If you happen to find a solution, please feel free to share it in the comments section.

+### Update 1

+The problem regarding unit testing has been resolved and the solution can be accessed [here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples/blob/main/general_examples/src/test/validateVM.test.ts)

 ## Summary

 The external validation can significantly reduce the risk of errors, improve the quality of the user's experience, and ensure that the workflow's outcome meets the user's expectations.